FAIRDataPipeline/hugo_source_files/content/docs/interface/config/_index.md

 # User written *config.yaml* file

 The Data Pipeline API hinges on a *config.yaml* file, which lets users specify metadata to be used during file lookup for read or write, and configure overall API behaviour.
+This user written *config.yaml* is translated into a working config file by `FAIR run`, which is then taken as input by the Data Pipeline API.

+This page gives examples of the **user written** *config.yaml* file.

 ## Simple inputs and outputs